plone/training/mastering-plone/plone5.rst

 Plone 5.0 was released in September 2015.
 Plone 5 was a mayor release, that changed the content type framework, the user interface and the default design.

-Plone 5.1 was released in Oktober 2017 and holds a couple of smaller improvements.
+Plone 5.1 was released in October 2017 and holds a couple of smaller improvements.

 Plone 5.2 was released in March 2019.
 Plone 5.2 is the first version that supports Python 3.
 It also has some improvements like a new drop-down navigation and built-in url-management.